Permanent Residents

 Categories of Sponsorship at UC Berkeley

-Primarily reserved for tenure track teaching faculty positions that were filled by a national competitive recruiting and hiring procedure.
-The process involves filing a petition with the Department of Labor (DOL) and usually takes anywhere from nine months to one and a half years or longer for the faculty member to acquire the “green card.” - Outstanding Professor or Researcher
+EB-2 Labor Certification: The EB-2 Labor Certification process is primarily reserved for tenure-track teaching faculty positions that were filled by a national competitive recruiting and hiring procedure.
+The process involves filing a petition with the Department of Labor (DOL) and usually takes approximately one and a half years for the faculty member to acquire the “green card."
+In the event of an audit by Department of Labor the process may take longer.

 Information and Forms